 In addition, a few bugs have been squashed and minor enhancements integrated:

-- we were asked by Multi District 102 - Switzerland/Liechtenstein to support a flag “special guest” in addition to VIP.
+we were asked by Multiple District 102 - Switzerland/Liechtenstein to support a flag “special guest” in addition to VIP.
 Since those VIP persons are marked with a medal symbol in the various lists of participants, “special guests” are highlighted the same way;

 About the Large Compatibility with Versions of Android¶

 As you see, we do our best to keep compatibility with rather old versions of Android (Android 5 - Lollipop dates back from November 2014 and this represents a gigantic jump in the past in the IT world).

 If we keep such old compatibility (compared to Apple users), this is related to a very unfortunate fact that Android smartphones and tablets are usually maintained much less than Apple ones.
 In fact, manufacturers such as Samsung are selling their devices with (usually) the latest available version of Android at that time (but often with the previous one) and provide major updates of the system for something that we estimate for about 2 years in contrast to Apple which supports its devices for as long as 5 to 6 years.
 We understand that LionsBase application users do not see any need to get a new device every 2 to 3 years (which is totally legit) and as such, we strive to keep compatibility as long as we can.

 As problems arise due to this compatibility and as the number of people still actively using older devices decreases, we may drop support for some older versions at any time.